cerebralnomad/google-maps-scraper/README.md

 Two blocks of code are commented out.
 One block dumps the results of the search into a file 'search_results.py' in the form of a nested list.
 This can be copied and used as the value of a variable in another program.
+The file will be saved in the same directory the script is located in.

-The other block prints the search results directly to the terminal.
+The other block prints the search results directly to the terminal in the following format:
+    Business Name
+    Business address

+    Business Name
+    Business address

+Just remove the ''' before and after either code block you want to use.